danielabar/meblog/src/markdown/heroku_pg_pull_and_docker.md

 Note that this command requires a postgres client to be installed locally, the easiest way on a Mac is via Homebrew: `brew update && brew cleanup && brew install postgresql` (actually installs both client and server but only client portion is needed).

 The value of `your-heroku-app-name` is found on your Heroku dashboard, for example `mystic-wind-83`.
 The value of `your-heroku-db-name` can also be found from the Heroku dashboard by clicking on the app, the database name will be listed in the "Installed add-ons" section, for example `postgresql-sushi-123`.
-Finally, `target-local-db-name` is the name of a new database that will be created in your local Postgres, for example `my_prod_copy`.
+Finally, `target-local-db-name` is the name of a new database that will be created on your local Postgres, for example `my_prod_copy`.
 You can name this any valid database name but it must not already exist on your system.
 Putting this all together, the command would look like:

 ```bash
 heroku pg:pull postgresql-sushi-123 my_prod_copy --app mystic-wind-83
 ```

-However, since I'm running Postgres in a Docker container for my app, received this error message:
+However, since I'm running Postgres in a Docker container for my app, the `pg:pull` command returned the following error message:

 ```
 heroku-cli: Pulling postgresql-sushi-123 ---> my_prod_copy